 Rice later played friendly games against France and the United States, taking his total number of senior caps for the Boys in Green to three, strengthening the belief that his future was with the Emerald Isle in the process.

-Gold's aforementioned comments about Rice playing for England caused quite a stir back in May, but they were promptly dismissed by Ireland assistant manager Roy Keane.
+Gold's aforementioned comments about Rice playing for England caused quite a stir back in May 2018, but they were promptly dismissed by then-Ireland assistant manager Roy Keane.

 "It’s going to be pretty difficult if he’s Irish," Keane told reporters.
 “And he is Irish.
 He plays for Ireland.
 Where else would he want to go?